mstocco/mariostoc.co/content/traininglog/20210425-ironman2021-18weeksout.md

 ### The First 1900m
 ![Swim Chart](/assets/jpg/swim-20210430.jpeg)

-For the most part, I felt relaxed and comfortable in the water this afternoon.
+I **felt comfortable** in the water this afternoon.
 I made a mental note of my times after the first set of 175m and again after the set with a buoy.
 Being faster with the buoy was a tell and the next set of 175m was determined to make an improvement without an increase in effort.

 That actually happened.
-With the buoy, my times where 3:12.8 and 3:14.3, next efforts without clocked 3:13.5 and 3:15.2.

-The last 2x175m strong focus set saw 3:08.6 and 3:08.9.
+With a buoy, my times were 3:12.8 and 3:14.3, then without a buoy, 3:13.5 and 3:15.2.
+The last 2x175m strong w/bouy saw 3:08.6 and 3:08.9.

 ---